 But from their stories, there’s an important lesson about how to stay motivated.
 That’s establishing reason why you want to live a fit and healthy life.
 Realizing the reason why you want to achieve something adds emotion to your goal.
 And if you’re emotionally involved with your goal, you’ll be more motivated to go after it.

 Well, a big thanks to everyone who contributed to this article.
-I would love to hear what you think about the experts’ tips, so please leave your comment below.
+We would love to hear what you think about the experts’ tips, so please leave your comment below.
 And if you find the article useful, please share it with others!